2022 Advent Of Code (day9) - Rope Bridge

-Recently, I've been observing the problem to see if it's troublesome before deciding whether to start writing.
-I should change this bad habit.
+Recently, I've been observing problems to see if they look too complicated before deciding whether to start coding.
+I really need to change this bad habit QQ.

-After reading the problem description, the challenging part is how to determine the movement of the tail and check for adjacency.
-I directly wrote a simple 2D vector for this.
+After reading the problem description, the more challenging part is determining how to move the tail and whether the tail is adjacent.
+I opted to use a simple 2D vector for this.

 function isNeighbor(a, b) {